progzone122/voice-over-translation/wiki/SITES-EN.md

 - There are no subtitles
 - To work, you must completely remove [CSP](https://github.com/ilyhalight/voice-over-translation/wiki/%5BEN%5D-FAQ) with pages

+## Kick

+Status: [✅] Working

+Available (sub)domains:

+- `kick.com`

+Available paths:

+- /video/VIDEO_ID
+- /NICKNAME?clip=clip_CLIPID

+Limitations:

+- There are no subtitles
+- Translation of live broadcasts is not available

 ## Direct link to MP4